mutschistink/Echo-Combat-Unlocker/README.md

 # Download
-Donwload "Echo combat by cat" unpack the zip and everything you need will be contained in the folder
+Download "Echo combat by cat" unpack the zip and everything you need will be contained in the folder
 # Echo-Combat-Crack
 I just uploaded this in case it gets deleted or lost or whatever